garykac/woven/docs/spell-list.md

 'Category: Starter, Eye Other Attack

-Consume one of your Eyes to remove all Eyes it that space.
+Consume one of your Eyes to remove all Eyes in that space.

 OR

-Remove all eyes (anchored or not) from your location and all spaces adjacent to you.
+Remove all Eyes (anchored or not) from your location and all spaces adjacent to you.

 ### Disperse
 ```